a2stuff/a2d/res/notes/testplan.md

 * File > Get Info a non-folder file.
 Verify that the size shows as "_size_K".
 * File > Get Info a folder containing 0 files.
 Verify that the size shows as "_size_K for 1 item".
-* File > Get Info a folder containing 1 files.
+* File > Get Info a folder containing 1 file.
 Verify that the size shows as "_size_K for 2 items".
 * File > Get Info a folder containing 2 or more files.
 Verify that the size shows as "_size_K for _count_ items", including the folder itself.
 * File > Get Info a volume containing 0 files.
 Verify that the size shows as "_size_K for 0 items / _total_K".
-* File > Get Info a volume containing 1 files.
+* File > Get Info a volume containing 1 file.
 Verify that the size shows as "_size_K for 1 item / _total_K".
 * File > Get Info a volume containing 2 or more files.
 Verify that the size shows as "_size_K for _count_ items / _total_K".

 * Open a window.
 Position two icons so one overlaps another.
 Select both.
 Drag both to a new location.
 Verify that the icons are repainted in the new location, and erased from the old location.